UFC 210: Cormier vs. Johnson 2: Predictions & Analysis

 A few statistical edges stand out.
 Oliveira throws significantly more leather — a 0.3 sig. strike per minute gap.
 Oliveira is far more active with takedowns, averaging 0.8 more per 15 minutes.
 Oliveira has tighter striking defense, making opponents miss more often.

 The Pick: Will Brooks over Charles Oliveira.
-This is essentially a pick'em.
-The model nudges toward Brooks at 52%, but there's almost nothing separating these two.
-Notably, the betting market has Oliveira at 33% implied while our model sees 48% — a 15-point disagreement that could signal value.
+The model gives Brooks a slight nod at 57% — this could easily go either way.
+Notably, the betting market has Oliveira at 33% implied while our model sees 43% — a 10-point disagreement that could signal value.

 Myles Jury vs Mike de la Torre